ombulabs/blog/_posts/2019-11-27-making-your-clients-better-product-owners.markdown

 **_The Product Owner is responsible for ensuring the backlog is visible, transparent and clear to all._**

-As such, the team expects the Product Owner to keep the backlog groomed and organised.
+As such, the team expects the Product Owner to keep the backlog groomed and organized.
 They need to make sure priorities are assigned and are current.
 If priorities changed, this needs to be reflected in the backlog.
 If stories became irrelevant, they need to be removed from the backlog.

 **_The Product Owner is the main point of contact for conceptual questions._**